CBID2/Blog-posts/clc7q5wd500q9lmnv6iho7bh8.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672302349748/1fdbddd0-d8af-4ad3-9735-ea857c21bb06.gif align="center")

-*Hunger strikes again!*
+*Me need food!*

-Contributor at EddieHub October 2022-Present
+## Contributor at EddieHub October 2022-Present

 As I was hunting and sniffing for open source projects (well more like scrolling through the web with a mouse) on GitHub until I saw a picture of a nerdy-looking bunny underneath my colleague’s profile:

 ![](https://lh3.googleusercontent.com/fqXWg3gPfMYQKxLFwtCGZxuijQhwsVEUmKSC3Re8yioaephFFkUejNVUQzMjBGnhdI4PRbC0hWWkF1NhUYByEhY1z9dbucEVK7P0gtbPMjxDQRa4SKlltaYy-euZFyR13MQrbC2fRoFo0Chd9ErV2fbZ9YS4MkxCPrwDFHmb3PhTf8ipaTt5Mm-vJGm09wZM align="left")

-*The bunny looks so cute! 🥰*
+*Hubber looks so cute! 🥰*

-So, I clicked on the picture, fell into the rabbit hole, and found a glorious wonderland called EddieHub.
-It’s a community where open source contributors of all levels come together and help develop [Linkfree](https://linkfree.eddiehub.io/), an app where you can post links to your social media profiles, websites, and track milestones that you experience in your professional life.
-It’s basically a free and cooler version of Linktree.
+So, I clicked on the picture, fell into the rabbit hole, and found a glorious wonderland called [EddieHub](https://github.com/EddieHubCommunity).
+It’s a community where open source contributors of all levels come together and work on improving [Linkfree](https://linkfree.eddiehub.io/), an app where you can post links to your social media profiles, websites, and track milestones that you experience in your professional life.
+It’s a free and cooler version of Linktree.

-There are a lot of contributions that I enjoyed making in this community, but if I had to pick one, I would definitely be helping make Linkfree’s website more accessible.
+There are a lot of contributions that I enjoyed making in this community, but if I had to pick one, it would be helping make Linkfree’s website more accessible.

 I was just scrolling through the Internet when I noticed a GitHub notification appeared.
 I clicked on it and saw that one of the members posted an issue where they listed website components from their pull request failed the repo’s accessibility tests and asked for volunteers to help them solve this problem.
-I love making digital spaces accessible so I volunteer to add an aria-label to the line of code that depicts the GitHub icon on the navigation bar.
+I love making digital spaces accessible so I volunteer to add an aria label to the line of code that depicts the GitHub icon on the navigation bar.

-At first, I struggled with this task due to not being familiar with aria-labels, but I eventually got it after doing a bit of research and receiving help from the other members.
+At first, I struggled with this task due to not being familiar with aria labels, but I eventually got it after doing a bit of research and receiving help from the other members.

 ![](https://lh4.googleusercontent.com/1qebEflWLdy2LwoXaCd11EK9wU6j61wRnowE_v-UOjlaeGB-6r3i-vaKbICWRBd-tFo0gFM6qTAMcEdmtJxD6S4L5Vx0PNVZNpMHcBPVfLGmfJwH3tr2arUK5xKkRVNPNeD36mYK4aNYCfBZLtraO0c39fJdhjmgXBcNObQqqhr_OTDOTDFjWZOFs3G4PSOP align="center")